BboxLab/openapi-mosel-nodejs/README.md

 ### About require

 If you use cjs and "require" to import module, you need to add the reference to Mosel before all imported objects.
 For exemple "new Mosel.Sdk()" and "new Sdk()".

+## Help

+If it doesn't work, have you replace the credentials by real ones?